Home | Main Menu | Castle Index | Historical Essays | Recommended Castles | What's New | Links

 Map link for Cilgerran Castle

-Photo above copyright © 2002 by Jan Kohl
+Photos above and below copyright © 2002 by Jan Kohl

 Other photographs copyright © by Irma Hale